 This article is part two of our “Finding Opportunity in the App Market” blog series.
 You can find part one here.

 Competitive research is about discovering your competition’s strengths and weaknesses.
 Building a product that offers the same features as the competition won’t help you win over many users.
 A unique value proposition (UVP) is the core of your competitive advantage and is arguably one of the most important conversion factors for your product.
-A UVP is the first step you need to consider to optimize user loyalty and overall business success.
+A UVP is the first step you need to consider in your overall product strategy.

 To create your UVP, you’ll want to begin by answering these fundamental questions: